myphysicslab/myphysicslab/src/docs/Building.md

 3. Execute `tsc` at the command line.
 This will compile all the typescript `.ts` files to become JavaScript `.js` files in the `build` directory.

 4. Execute `make` at the command line.
-    This will create `.html` files in the `build` directory for all applications and tests in all language versions.
+This creates `.html` files and bundled `.js` files in the `build` directory for all applications and tests in all language versions.
 Execute `make help` to see available options.

 5. Open the file `/build/index-en.html` with a browser.
 This has links to all the example files that were built.